 The National Referral Mechanism for the Protection of Human Trafficking Victims (NRM) is a coordinating mechanism, which monitors all stages of victims' protectiom, beginning with their initial detection and identification, followed by the provision of protection services and support during the legal process, up to their voluntary assisted return to their country of origin or integration in the country of arrival.

-The importance of the NRM is reflected in Law 4198/2013 (transposition of the Directive 2011/36/ΕU) on the prevention and combat against human trafficking and the protection of victims, which lead to the establishment of the «National Mechanism for the Detection and Referral of Human Trafficking Victims» under the supervision of the Office of the National Rapporteur on Combatting Human Trafficking (ONR).
-By Joint Ministerial Decision no. 30840 the NRM was established in its present form and the National Centre for Social Solidarity (NCSS) was assigned with the NRM day-to-day operation, while the ONR would hold a supervisory and coordinating role.
+The importance of the NRM is reflected in Law No. 4198/2013 (transposition of the Directive 2011/36/ΕU) on the prevention and combat against human trafficking and the protection of victims, which lead to the establishment of the «National Mechanism for the Detection and Referral of Human Trafficking Victims» under the supervision of the Office of the National Rapporteur on Combatting Human Trafficking (ONR).
+By Joint Ministerial Decision No. 30840 the NRM was established in its present form and the National Centre for Social Solidarity (NCSS) was assigned with the NRM day-to-day operation, while the ONR would hold a supervisory and coordinating role.

 In the end of 2018, the ONR announced the launching of the NRM’s operation aiming at the coordination of all actors involved in the detection and protection of victims, as well as the dimension of the phenomenon, through reporting and protection monitoring forms received by EKKA and the statistical analysis of the data extracted from them.